 In an effort to encourage scholarship while promoting civic engagement among college students, Phi Theta Kappa has issued the Honors Case Study Challenge.
 The Challenge provides chapters with the opportunity to supplement their Honors in Action research based on the Honors Study Topic, with the use of newspapers of varying viewpoints.
 The Challenge also provides members an enhanced learning experience through the use of newspapers and encourages them to stay abreast of current events.

 Phi Theta Kappa challenges you to read the newspaper daily and create an Honors Case Study based upon your reading of newspapers over time that are related to our current Honors Study Topic.

 - Be one of the winners of $500!

 - Be recognized at PTK Catalyst 2019 in Orlando, Florida!

 - Read newspaper articles of varying viewpoints between Monday, January 1 and Wednesday, November 7, 2018.

-- Select five newspaper articles with varying viewpoints on a single topic related to the Phi Theta Kappa Honors Study Topic, How the World Works: Global Perspectives.
+- Select five newspaper articles with varying viewpoints on a single topic related to the Phi Theta Kappa Honors Study Topic, Transformations: Acknowledging, Assessing, and Achieving Change.

 - Record the newspaper name, headline, byline (reporter’s name), section name, publication date, and page number(s) for each article selected.